CreatorOS/solidity-by-example/Learn.md

 Functions and addresses declared `payable` can receive `ether` into the contract.

-`msg.value` varaible can be used to access the amount of ether sent to a `payable` function.
+`msg.value` variable can be used to access the amount of ether sent to a `payable` function.

 ```
     // SPDX-License-Identifier: MIT